cloudchopshop/cloudchopshop.github.io/_posts/2020-05-06-s3-multipart-browser-upload.md

 ### - Assumptions & Prerequisites -

-These directions / source code are provided as is.\
+These directions / source code are provided as is.<br />
-An AWS account - Not responsible for any unwanted charges, I highly recomend setting up billing alerts.\
+An AWS account - Not responsible for any unwanted charges, I highly recomend setting up billing alerts.<br />
-Azure AD - Used to secure the admin paths (if you dont plan on using azure you can create a second cognito pool for admins)\
+Azure AD - Used to secure the admin paths (if you dont plan on using azure you can create a second cognito pool for admins)<br />
-A public DNS namespace\
+A public DNS namespace<br />
 We will be using Cognito for customer authentication, https and a valid certificate (generated from AWS) are required.